Sharing is caring!

 It takes exercise to keep your dog healthy and prevent health issues from arising.
 This is especially true for dog breeds that require vigorous exercise regimens.

 A wonderful technique to keep them physically busy is to teach them off-leash.
-To release all of their stored up energy, take them swimming, play fetch, go hiking, or let them play with other dogs when they’re not on a leash.
+To release all of their stored energy, take them swimming, play fetch, go hiking, or let them play with other dogs when they’re not on a leash.
 They can unwind and maintain their composure by doing this.

 Dogs are forced to accept their subservience when they are always wearing a leash.
 This tends to limit their independence and prevents them from developing intellectually and emotionally.